Our Team, Our Soul.

 Ariana is the founder and principal consultant of AG Consulting, and The Truing Group - a diverse network of consultants supporting organizational growth & change through an equity lens.
 She is also a consultant, trainer, and collaborator with VISIONS Inc, The Greater Us, Liberation Consulting, and The Latinx Racial Equity Project, and serves on the Board of Directors for Mycelium Youth Network, and Proyecto Fronterizo de Educación Ambiental.

 Ariana loves dancing, thrift store adventures, and grounding herself near large bodies of water.
-She is currently working towards an MS in Organizational Leadership & Learning at The George Washington University’s School of Education & Human Development.
+She has an MS in Organizational Leadership & Learning at The George Washington University’s School of Education & Human Development.

 Lyssa Ichikawa